bolunxu/bolunxu.github.io/_pages/Group.md

 <div style="display: flex; align-items: flex-start; margin-top: 20px;">
   <img style="margin-right: 10px;" src="/assets/images/yousuf.jpeg" width="165px">
   <p>
     <strong>Yousuf Baker</strong> received his B.Sc in Electrical Engineering from Boston University in 2021 and his M.S. degree in Electrical Engineering from Columbia University in 2022.
-Prior to returning for his PhD, Yousuf acted as Project Lead of a research team for the UAE government and was a research assistant with the Bolun Xu Group.
-His research is focused on power system economics and on the intersection of optimization, controls, and statistical learning methods for high-renewable energy systems.
+Prior to returning for his PhD, Yousuf acted as Project Lead of a research team at the Dubai Future Labs and was a research assistant with the Bolun Xu Group.
+His focus is on power system economics and on the intersection of optimization, controls, and statistical learning methods for high-renewable energy systems.
   </p>
 </div>